Matt Nagy: New York Dragons

 Without any opportunities in the NFL, Nagy tried out for the New York Dragons of the Arena Football League.
-There, he caught the eye of head coach John Gregory, who likened him to his former Iowa Barnstormers star and Pro Football Hall of Fame quarterback Kurt Warner as the two were comparable in size, possessed the ability to throw while running, and shared similar leadership qualities.
+There, he caught the eye of head coach John Gregory, who likened Nagy to his former Iowa Barnstormers star and Pro Football Hall of Fame quarterback Kurt Warner as the two were comparable in size, possessed the ability to throw while running, and shared similar leadership qualities.
 Gregory was also close with Raymond and formerly ran the Wing T offense, further supporting his decision to sign Nagy.
-The Dragons offered him a three-year contract, though agent Art Weiss opted for a two-year deal.
+The Dragons offered Nagy a three-year contract, though agent Art Weiss opted for a two-year deal.

-Nagy made his AFL debut in the 2002 season opener versus the Los Angeles Avengers when he replaced a struggling Danny Ragsdale in the fourth quarter; he completed three of eight passes for 68 yards and a touchdown to Steve Papin as New York lost 43–25.
-He was later named the starter for the Buffalo Destroyers game, where he was 27-of-37 for 300 yards and seven touchdowns en route to a Dragons 69–54 win.
+Nagy made his AFL debut in the 2002 season opener against the Los Angeles Avengers when he replaced a struggling Danny Ragsdale in the fourth quarter; Nagy completed three of eight passes for 68 yards and a touchdown to Steve Papin as New York lost 43–25.
+Nagy was later named the starter for the Buffalo Destroyers game, where he was 27-of-37 for 300 yards and seven touchdowns en route to a Dragons 69–54 win.
 In the Detroit Fury match, Nagy was substituted out for Danny Kanell, who threw three touchdowns to lead the Dragons to a 44–37 win and subsequently became the starter.
 In June, Kanell's struggles against the Orlando Predators prompted Nagy to return to action in the fourth quarter, where he threw a 12-yard touchdown to Jason Maxwell for his lone score in the 52–33 loss.
 Aaron Garcia, who was New York's regular starting quarterback until he signed with the San Francisco 49ers in the offseason, returned to the team for the remainder of the 2002 season.
 Nagy started six games in his rookie year, ending with 1,242 passing yards, 27 touchdowns, and five interceptions.

-During the offseason, he tore his left anterior cruciate ligament (ACL) during a flag football game in Lancaster, Pennsylvania that prevented him from playing the 2003 season.
-While rehabilitating his leg alongside trainer Steve Saunders, he also spent the year receiving his real estate license and working as a substitute PE teacher.
+During the offseason, Nagy tore his anterior cruciate ligament (ACL) during a flag football game in Lancaster, Pennsylvania that prevented him from playing the 2003 season.
+While rehabilitating his leg alongside trainer Steve Saunders, Nagy also spent the year receiving his real estate license and working as a substitute PE teacher.
 When not on the Dragons' active roster, Nagy was the team's color commentator for radio broadcasts.